syncfusion-content/xamarin-docs/Xamarin/Charts/charttypes.md

 You can customize the [`ErrorBarSeries`] with the following style properties.

-* [`HorizontalLineStyle`] –used to customizes the appearance of horizontal error bar line style.
+* [`HorizontalLineStyle`] – used to customize the appearance of horizontal error bar line.
-* [`VerticalLineStyle`] – used to customizes the appearance of vertical error bar line style.
+* [`VerticalLineStyle`] – used to customize the appearance of vertical error bar line.
-* [`HorizontalCapLineStyle`] – used to customizes the appearance of horizontal error bar cap line style.
+* [`HorizontalCapLineStyle`] – used to customize the appearance of horizontal error bar cap line.
-* [`VerticalCapLineStyle`] – used to customizes the appearance of vertical error bar cap line style.
+* [`VerticalCapLineStyle`] – used to customize the appearance of vertical error bar cap line.

 {% tabs %}